Residential Life FAQ

 1. How do I decide where I will live?

-Freshmen are assigned to dorms according to their academic and personal preferences.
-In May, admitted students will receive information about completing a roommate and housing assignment questionnaire.
+Freshmen are assigned to dorms according to their lifestyle preferences.
+In early May, admitted students will receive information about completing a roommate and housing assignment questionnaire.

 2. When do I find out where I will live?